Natural Sciences - Physics Option, B.A.

 Natural Sciences Major

 The B.A. in Natural Sciences serves as a waiver program for the Single Subject Teaching Credential in Science.
-Please contact Mr. Jaime Arvizu, College of Science and Mathematics counselor, for advising and more information at 559.278.5173.
+Please contact CSM Advising and Resources Center (ARC) at 559.278.4150 for advising and more information.

 The degree is also a suitable choice for students with a general interest in physics and interest in pursuing a career in law, medicine, dentistry, optometry, and other areas for which the breadth of scientific coverage of this degree is advantageous.